nicoleyeag/TravelApp/README.md

 # On My Way

 ## Summary

-On My Way is an advanced trip planning tool that delivers a seamless travel experience.
-Users create personalized trips with essential details: title, description, dates, and budget.
-The user-friendly interface enables efficient excursion searches based on location, displaying detailed information and photos.
-Users easily add preferred excursions to their trips, enhancing itineraries with personal notes and specific dates.
-The profile interface consolidates all trips for easy access, allowing flexible review and modification.
-Within trip details, users navigate organized information, visualizing dates and a structured itinerary.
-Freedom to edit any component ensures a dynamic planning experience.
+**On My Way** is an advanced trip planning tool designed to provide users with a seamless travel experience.
+With a user-friendly interface, users can create personalized trips, explore excursions, and manage their itineraries efficiently.
+The application allows for easy registration and authentication, ensuring a secure and dynamic planning experience.

 ## About the Developer

-On My Way was created by Nicole Yeager.
+*On My Way* was created by **Nicole Yeager**.
 Learn more about the developer on [LinkedIn](https://www.linkedin.com/in/nicoleyeager-thenydesign/).

 ## Technologies

-##### Tech Stack:
+### Tech Stack:

 - HTML
 - CSS
 - JavaScript